On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function

-and $|v_i|=0$, where \\ Recall that the total number of blocks with five zeros in $X$ is denoted by $n_5$.
-Furthermore, we select a block of length five with equal probability among all blocks of five zero in $X$.
+and $|v_i|=0$, where Recall that the total number of blocks with five zeros in $X$ is denoted by $n_5$.
+Furthermore, each block of length five is selected with equal probability among all blocks of five zero in $X$.
 Hence, each block of five zeros in $X$ has a conditional probability of $1/n_5$ to get selected.
-There, are $N_{5<}$ blocks of five zeros in $X$ satisfying our conditions.
-Hence the conditional probability $p_5(v)$ is equal to:
+There are $N_{5<}$ blocks of five zeros in $X$ satisfying the conditions, hence the conditional probability $p_5(v)$ is equal to:

-{ Let us return to a numerical example.
-Let $X=101010101000001$ and let $Y=101000110001$.
+Let us return to a numerical example.
+Let $X=1010101000001$ and let $Y=1010001100011$.
 Let $v$ be the alignment

 In $X$ there is one block of five zeros.
 Hence, $n_5=1$.
-Furthermore this block is contained directly between matched ones and the corresponding ones in the $Y$-text contain between them only zeros.
-Hence, our block of five zeros counts towards $N_5(v)$.
-We have $N_5(v)=1$.\\ The block of five zeros in $X$ is matched with a block with three zeros in $Y$, hence with a block with strictly less zeros.
-Thus, the block with five zeros is also counted towards $N_{5<}$ and we find $N_{5<}=1$.
-Thus, the conditional probability $p_5$ is equal to $1$. }\\[3mm] Let $E^n$ be the event that for every optimal alignment $v\in V$. \begin{lemma} For $\epsilon>0$ and $\epsilon_1>0$ satisfying the inequality \eqref{conditionepsi2} below, we have
+Moreover, this block is contained directly between matched ones and the corresponding ones in the $Y$-text only contain between them zeros.
+Hence, this block of five zeros counts towards $N_5(v)$.
+We have $N_5(v)=1$.
+The block of five zeros in $X$ is matched with a block with three zeros in $Y$, hence with a block having a strictly smaller number of zeros.
+Thus, the block with five zeros is also counted towards $N_{5<}$ and thus $N_{5<}=1$.
+Hence, the conditional probability $p_5$ is equal to $1$.